minkymorgan/deap-er/docs/source/reference/datatypes.rst

 Datatypes
 =========

-| These custom datatype aliases are available from their respective
+These custom datatype aliases are available from the :data:`deap_er.dtypes` module.
-| subpackages, as well as from the general :data:`deap_er.datatypes` module.

 Base